gnarlyquack/dr-strangetest/README.txt

     are formatted using PHP's var_export() function, but composite data types (arrays and objects) are formatted a bit more concisely.

-    Note that $variable is received as a reference in order to detect a recursive value.
+    Note that $variable is received as a reference in order to detect recursive values.

 Skipping Tests